 ZenMate has two distinct pricing plans: Pro and Ultimate.
 The only features that Ultimate users get are OpenVPN support and P2P network support (i.e. torrenting, etc.).

 The Pro plan changes the scheme: 1 month costs $7.99, 6 months cost $19.14, and the longest, yearly plan is $23.88.
-So, it’s a good deal, albeit at the cost of some basic features like OpenVPN support.
+So, it's a good premium deal, albeit at the cost of some basic features like OpenVPN support.

 The payment options include only credit cards and PayPal.
 So, once again, privacy-conscious individuals may be disappointed.
-If you were planning to pay for your subscription with cryptocurrencies, it won’t be possible here.
+If you were planning to pay for your subscription with cryptocurrencies, it also won't be possible here.

 Still, there is a 7-day free trial and a 30-day money-back guarantee.
-So, you’ll have plenty of time to decide whether the service lives up to your expectations.
+So, you'll have plenty of time to decide whether the service lives up to your expectations.
+They also have unlimited simultaneous connections, which is prety great value.

 Interface and ease of use